sinankerim/DevTask/README.md

 New features coming with DevTask beta v1.1

--Some cool UI changes
+-Some cool UI changes <br>
--Now you can add your task by pressing "Enter" key -Side bar added
+-Now you can add your task by pressing "Enter" key <br>
+-Side bar added <br>
 -Asking before removing tasks is now optional

 More features coming out!
 Check me later...